Bugs happen.

 What does it look like?

-How do I add a log file to be tracked?
+How do I add a log to track?

 "apache": {